handihealth/c4h_livecode/docs/handover/Handover_tech_tasks.md

-##C4H Asthma Diary Ehrscape Technical tasks
+##C4H Handover Summary Ehrscape Technical tasks
-This document describes the series of [Ehrscape API](https://dev.ehrscape.com/api-explorer.html) calls required for the Asthma Diary app and assumes a base level of understanding of that API and the use of openEHR - further details can be found at [Overview of openEHR and Ehrscape](/docs/training/openehr_intro.md).
+This document describes the series of [Ehrscape API](https://dev.ehrscape.com/api-explorer.html) calls required for the Handover Summary app and assumes a base level of understanding of that API and the use of openEHR - further details can be found at [Overview of openEHR and Ehrscape](/docs/training/openehr_intro.md).

 The steps covered are...

 * Open the Ehrscape Session
+* Retrieve Patient's demographics from a FHIR demographics service, based on NHS Number
-* Retrieve Patient's subjectId from the demographics service, based on NHS Number
+* Retrieve Patient's subjectId from the local demographics service based on NHS Number
 * Retrieve Patient's ehrId from Ehrscape, based on their subjectId

-* Retrieve list of Patient's recent Asthma Diary Entry compositions
+* Retrieve list of Patient's recent Handover Summary compositions
-* Retrieve a single Asthma Diary Encounter composition
+* Retrieve a single Handover Summary composition
-* Retrieve detailed list of recent Asthma Diary Entries for charting purposes
+* Retrieve detailed list of recent Handover Summary compositions for charting purposes
-* Persist a new Asthma Diary Encounter Composition
+* Persist a new Handover Summary Composition
 * Close the Ehrscape Session

 * Other API services
- * Access the ALISS 'Local community resources' servic
+ * Access the ALISS 'Local community resources' service
  * Access the NHS Choices Patient advice service - HTML
  * Access the NHS Choices Patient advice service - XML
  * Access the Indizen SNOMED CT Terminology browser service

 The baseURL for all Ehrscape API calls is https://rest.ehrscape.com

 ###A. Open the Ehrscape session

 The first step in working with Ehrscape is to open a Session and retrieve the ``sessionId`` token.
 This allows subsequent API calls to be made without needing to login on each occasion.